To apply to our program, please submit the following documents through ERAS:

 · have a full, unrestricted license to practice medicine in a US licensing jurisdiction, or

-· The UCDSOM recognizes that housestaff enrolled in residency programs are trainees, not employees.
-As such, applicants must also be able to meet the conditions of the UCDSOM Houseofficer Training Agreement.
+· The CU SOM recognizes that housestaff enrolled in residency programs are trainees, not employees.
+As such, applicants must also be able to meet the conditions of the UC SOM Houseofficer Training Agreement.
 Residents in our program must be a U.S. citizen, lawful permanent resident, refugee asylee, or possess the appropriate documentation to allow Resident to legally train at the University of Colorado Denver School of Medicine.

 · Canadian citizens must receive a letter from their province stating the province’s willingness to allow the resident to obtain a job in Neurology in Canada upon completion of Neurology residency training in the USA.

-The UCDSOM and the Department of Neurology do not discriminate with regard to race, sex, age, religion, color, national origin, sexual orientation, or veteran status.
+The Neurology Residency Program does not discriminate with regard to race, sex, age, religion, color, national origin, sexual orientation, or veteran status.